HenriHTTP/cpp-sdl2-game-exemple/README.md

 # About Project

-This project isa game exemple made in SDL2 and GLEW.This project using interfaces for implement class also use structs.
+This project is a game exemple made in SDL2 and GLEW.This project using interfaces for implement class also use structs.

 # Dependencies Project